-Linoleum has superior wear resistance, but it also has a tendency to turn dull.
+Linoleum holds up well against regular wear and tear, but it can turn dull.
 The problem stems from the materials linoleum is manufactured from, which make the surface of the floor just porous enough to scatter much of the incident light.
-The best way to counteract this tendency is to clean and polish the floor regularly, buffing it to a glistening sheen with a floor buffer.
+The best way to counteract the dulling effect is to clean and polish the floor regularly, buffing it to a glistening sheen with a floor buffer.

 Linoleum has been around for 150 years, but it fell somewhat into disuse during the middle of the 20th century, in favor of vinyl, and staged a comeback toward the end of the century.
 Unlike vinyl, which is a synthetic plastic, linoleum is made from natural materials, including linseed oil, pine resin and pine dust.
 They combine to form a smooth, glossy surface, but it has the same tendency to dull as a linseed oil finish on wood.

 Video of the Day

 If you don't know whether your floor is vinyl or linoleum, look at the pattern.
 It's printed or embossed on the surface of vinyl, whereas a linoleum pattern has more depth.

 Before you take steps to shine your linoleum floor, you need to thoroughly clean it.
 If the floor is vinyl, you can use the same cleaning procedure.
 It's important to vacuum dirt, because dirt can turn to mud when you wash and get pushed into the surface's microscopic pores.
 You can also use a dry microfiber mop to remove the dirt from the flooring.